Kopano-dev/core-tools/show-item-information/readme.md

 Search for an item in multiple folder for a user
 > python3 show-item-information.py -u username  -f full/path/of/the/folder -f foldername2 --search "subject to search for"

+Do not use the search engine, this is a lot slower but can help if the search engine is unable to find the item -f is mandatory
+>  python3 show-item-information.py -u username --search "text to search for " --loop -f Inbox

 ## Example output
 ```